 The procedure of the competition

-Seven contestants will be selected from the pre-selection recordings.
-The winner of a National Improvisation Competition in Dordrecht, to be held in June 2018, will be admitted as the eighth contestant.
+Seven contestants have been selected from the pre-selection recordings.
+The winner of a National Improvisation Competition in Dordrecht, which was held in June 2018, will be admitted as the eighth contestant.

 All contestants will participate in Round One on Monday 16 juli 2018 in St Bavo's, after which a selection will be made for the second round.
 Round Two on Wednesday 18 July 2018 will take place in the Philharmonie concert hall.
 After Round Two, three (or by exception four) contestants will be selected to take part in the Finale on Friday 20 July 2018 in St Bavo’s church.
 Contestants will all have the same amount of time (depending of the assignment) for preparation, without the use of an instrument.